Newmans Air

 Newmans Airways Limited, trading as Newmans Air, was a wholly owned airline subsidiary of Newmans Group (most well known as the owners of Newmans Coach Lines) and served the New Zealand domestic market between 1985 and 1987.
 It was set up in direct competition with Mount Cook Airline to serve tourist routes.
 In 1986, Ansett Australia purchased a 50% shareholding, increasing this to 100% in 1987 when the airline was rebranded Ansett New Zealand.

 Establishment

-In 1983 Newmans Group had launched a takeover bid for competing tourist company, Mount Cook Group, then still independently owned.
-Their reasons for wishing to buy the airline was to make more revenue from overseas passengers, instead of simply feeding them to Mount Cook's air operation.
-They also claimed that Mount Cook's HS 748 aircraft we no longer up to the standards expected by overseas tourists with Newmans intending to re-equip their airline with either De Havilland Canada Dash 7 or BAe 146s.
+In 1983 Newmans Group launched a takeover bid for competing tourist company, Mount Cook Group, which was then still independently owned.
+Their reasons for wishing to buy the airline were to make more revenue from overseas passengers, instead of simply feeding them to Mount Cook's air operation.
+They also claimed that Mount Cook's HS 748 aircraft were no longer up to the standards expected by overseas tourists with Newmans intending to re-equip their airline with either De Havilland Canada Dash 7 or BAe 146s.

 After their failed attempt, Newmans decided to set up their own competing airline, operating the same tourist routes operated by Mount Cook Airline, but excluding Northland.
 The airline was launched in only 9 months, with launch celebrations at Rotorua Airport on 12 February 1985.